-#Protect Your Privacy
+Protect Your Privacy

 You might not realize that your phone records contain all sorts of personal information that someone could use to hurt you, steal from you, or commit some other crime using your identity.
 The private information may include: your billing address and, if different, your home address, your bank or credit information you provided to pay your bills automatically, such as credit or debit card numbers and checking account numbers.
-Nearly all detailed information of your private life can be exposed through your phone calls.
+Nearly all detailed information about your private life can be exposed through your phone calls.
 A private number will make you anonymously and better safeguard your privacy.

-#Prevent Illegal Access to Your Phone Records
+Prevent Illegal Access to Your Phone Records

-#Use a Temporary Disposable Number
+Use a Temporary Disposable Number

-Whatsmore, you can got private phone numbers from Coverme, you have a better disguise without being spied for your own identification.
+Whatsmore, you can get private phone numbers from Coverme, you have a better disguise without being spied for your own identification.
 It is very useful for different purposes/occasions as well.
-When someone who you just met but ask for your contact number, you can give it without worring about any embarassing calling any longer as you already have private phone numbers.
+When someone you just met but ask for your contact number, you can give it without worrying about any embarrassing calling any longer as you already have private phone numbers.
 With CoverMe’s private phone numbers, you can also have voice mail features to help you record important calls.
-You can block numbers from people who you don’t want to contact you anymore and you can enjoy encrypted calls if the person you are calling is also using CoverMe.
+You can block numbers from people who you don’t want to contact anymore and you can enjoy encrypted calls if the person you are calling is also using CoverMe.
 No need to worry about the call quality, it’s all just crystal clear.
-And you can choose inexpensive packages depend on your needs.
+And you can choose inexpensive packages to depend on your needs.
 With all the features above, wouldn’t it be nice and easy to protect your real number and make private phone calls?

-#Use Google Voice
+Use Google Voice

 If you prefer to have a long-term calling number, Google Voice is definitely your best choice.
-Within the U.S, you will get features such as unlimited calling, voicemail, call screening and do not disturb, etc. What’s more, whether you are an iOS user or Android user, the app is free.
+Within the U.S, you will get features such as unlimited calling, voicemail, call screening, and do not disturb, etc. What’s more, whether you are an iOS user or an Android user, the app is free.
 All you need to do is to connect to the network.
 You can also use your existing number to forward all of your Google Voice calls and text messages.
 Your Google Voice number rather than your real number will show up for outbound calls.

-# Block Caller ID
+Block Caller ID

 The first one is to dial extra numbers.
 In the U.S, the vertical service code is *67.
 If you want to hide your number and make a private call, just dial *67 before entering the destination number you want to contact.
 In the United Kingdom, the most common blocking code is 141.
 It’s #31# throughout much of Europe and South America.
 Any number you call while using *67 or the local version will not be able to redial your number.
 But keep in mind that this only works for phone calls, not text messages.
 One thing you need to know is that these blocking codes do not prevent your number’s information from being transmitted to the destination number.
 Instead, they cause your number’s information to be masked; if the person you are calling has unmasking technology installed on their smartphone, then *67 or the local equivalent may not work as intended.

 Open up the phone’s settings menu> select “Call settings”>choose “Additional settings”>Select “Caller ID”>Choose “Hide number” to hide your number, or “Show number” to go back to showing your number when you call.